jerryhwg/Basic-Python-Projects/README.md

 ### basic_function.py

 * a function call from a main
-* return to a calling main
+* return to the calling main
 * global, local variable
-* declar an empty variable
+* declare an empty variable
 * for loop, append()

 #### basic_loop.py

 * for loop
 * while loop
+* a function call from a main
-* function with variable and return variable
+* return to the calling main

 #### basic_tkinter2.py